CBA Workshop: Bayesian phylogenetics and macroevolution in RevBayes

 Eligibility

 The topic of the proposed activity should complement CBA’s biodiversity science focus, eg. evolutionary biology, population and ecosystem ecology, genomics, bioinformatics, and/or spatial modelling.
+Engagement with policy makers and/or conservation and land managers is also encouraged.

 Funding may be sought for a range of training activities including (but not limited to) workshops, short courses, tutorials, retreats.
-They can be held at ANU, UC or CSIRO (other venues can be proposed if appropriate).
+The activity should be relevant to EMCRs (and others) from all three CBA partner institutions.
+They can be held at ANU, UC or CSIRO (other local venues may also be proposed).

 If required, the CBA can also provide coordination support for your activity, e.g. advertising, registration, venue and flight bookings, etc.